Art and “Looking” Matter, A Bit About New York City and 1890 Census History

 Here is another question we might ask ourselves.
 Is studying the visual arts important to other ways of thinking?
 You might enjoy, “How Learning to Paint Heightened Winston Churchill’s Legendary Powers of Persuasion,” by Duncan Sandys, Churchill’s great-grandson (2018).
 I rest my case.

-During COVID-19 stay-at-home restrictions, I became more familiar with YouTube and its was there I discovered the series, “Aerial America” by the Smithsonian.
-Wonderful program!
-I have learned so much about other states.
-Follow the link for more information.
+During COVID-19 stay-at-home restrictions, I became more familiar with other YouTube channels and its was there I discovered the documentary series, “Aerial America” by the Smithsonian.
+Wonderful program – we need more!